-Gesture recognition has been extensively investigated [1, 2].
+Gesture recognition has been extensively investigated [2].
 The majority of the past work has focused on detecting the contour of hand movement.
-Computer vision techniques in different forms have been extensively explored in this direction [7].
-As a recent example, the Wii remote has a "camera" (IR sensor) inside the remote and detects motion by tracking the relative movement of IR transmitters mounted on the display.
-It basically translates a "gesture" into "handwriting", lending itself to a rich set of handwriting recognition techniques.
-Vision-based methods, however, are fundamentally limited by their hardware requirements (i.e. cameras or transmitters) and high computation load.
-Similarly, "smart glove" based solutions [3, 11, 12] can recognize very fine gestures, e.g., the finger movement and conformation but require the user to wear a glove tagged with multiple sensors to capture finger and hand motions in fine granularity.
-As a result, they are unfit for spontaneous interaction due to the high overhead of engagement.
+Computer vision techniques in different forms have been extensively explored in this direction [16].
+For a recent example, VisionWand [3] employs computer vision to recognize the movement of a passive wand with a predefined color pattern.
+While the most common form requires one or more cameras to capture hand movement, the Wii remote has the "camera" (IR sensor) inside the remote and detects motion by tracking the relative movement of IR transmitters mounted on the display.
+Therefore, it basically maps the three-dimensional remote movement onto a planar surface.
+This translates a "gesture" into "handwriting", lending itself to a rich set of handwriting recognition techniques.
+Vision-based methods, however, are fundamentally limited by their hardware requirements (i.e. cameras or transmitters) and relatively high computation load.

+"Smart glove" based solutions [13] have been investigated to recognize very fine gestures, for example the finger movement and conformation, instead of hand movement.
+These solutions require the user to wear a glove tagged with multiple sensors to capture the motion of fingers and hand in fine granularity.
+While they often yield impressive accuracy, these solutions are inadequate for spontaneous interaction with consumer electronics and mobile devices, because of the high cost of the glove and the high overhead of engagement.

-As ultra low-power low-cost accelerometers appear on consumer electronics and mobile devices, many have recently investigated gesture recognition based on the time series of acceleration, often with additional information from a gyroscope or compass.
-Signal processing and ad hoc recognition methods were explored in [13, 14].
-LiveMove Pro [15] from Ailive provides a gesture recognition library based on the accelerometer in the Wii remote.
-Unlike uWave, Live-Move Pro targets user-independent gesture recognition with a predefined gesture vocabulary and requires 5 to 10 training samples for each gesture.
-No systematic evaluation of the accuracy of LiveMove Pro is publicly available.
-HMM, investigated in [4, 5, 16], is the mainstream method for speech recognition.
+As ultra low power, low cost accelerometers, gyroscopes, and compasses start to appear on consumer electronics and mobile devices, many have recently investigated gesture recognition based on the time series of acceleration, often with additional information from a gyroscope or compass.
+Signal processing and ad hoc recognition methods were explored in [8].
+LiveMove Pro [21] from Ailive provides a gesture recognition library based the accelerometer in the Wii remote.
+Unlike uWave, LiveMove Pro targets at userindependent gesture recognition with predefined gesture classifiers and requires 5 to 10 training samples.
+No systematic evaluation of the accuracy of LiveMove Pro exists.
+HMM, investigated in [5, 7, 6, 18], is the mainstream method for speech recognition.
 However, HMM-based methods require extensive training data to be effective.
-The authors of [5] realized this and attempted to address it by converting two samples into a large set of training data by adding Gaussian noise.
+The authors of [7] realized this and attempted to address it by converting two samples into a large set of training data by adding Gaussian noise.
 While the authors showed improved accuracy, the effectiveness of this method is likely to be highly limited because it essentially assumes that variations in human gestures are Gaussian.
 In contrast, uWave requires as few as a single training sample for each gesture and delivers competitive accuracy.
 Another limitation of HMM-based methods is that they often require knowledge of the vocabulary in order to configure the models properly, e.g. the number of states in the model.
-Therefore, HMM-based methods may suffer when users are allowed to choose gestures freely, or for personalized gesture recognition.
-Moreover, as we will see in the evaluation section, the evaluation dataset and the test procedure used in [4, 5, 16] did not consider gesture variations over the time.
-Thus their results are likely to be overly optimistic.
+Therefore, HMMbased methods may suffer when users are allowed to choose gestures freely.
+Moreover, as we will see in the evaluation section, the evaluation dataset and the test procedure used in [6, 7, 18] did not consider gesture variations over the time.
+Thus their results can be overly optimistic.